Kaadirm/Resume-Case/README.md

 - **Interactive Design**: Resume-Case offers an engaging and interactive user experience, making your resume stand out.

-- **Customizable**: Easily customize your resume by editing the JSON data file to include your personal information, education, work experience, and more.
+- **Customizable**: Easily customize your resume by editing data files to include your personal information, education, work experience, and more.

 - **Responsive**: The design is responsive, ensuring your resume looks great on both desktop and mobile devices.